(Above Picture is in Showroom Mode using my in game filter - Unfortunately cant achieve skies like that while racing...)

 Please note that JSGME will not remove the standard clouds at first so you will have to do this manually.
 Go to the following location and delete all files except the ones named Wagnum - Assetto Corsa/Content/texture/clouds.
 After this has been done, using JSGME to reinstall the default ones or remove them will work.

-Once in game you will need to select A-Wagnum or A-Wagnum S (Sharper, less bloom) filter.
+Once in game you will need to select one of the following;